judgegrubb/AsteroidsGame/README.md

 If user types the key 'C' during the game (there are no hints towards this, since the cheat codes should be kept secret), it will bring up a dialog box in which the user can input cheat codes.

-Available cheat codes: (not case-sensitive)
+Available cheat codes (not case-sensitive):

 **SUPERMAN** - Makes ship invulnerable to small asteroids